 What is a research environment?

-Here, ‘research environment' refers to the local research community or group in which the researcher works.
+Research environment refers to the local research team or research community in which you work.
 The research environment is often located within a single site of research (usually a university or research institute), but it may also extend to several organisations.
-There may be several different research environments at one and the same site of research.
+There may be several different research environments at a single site of research.

-If an applicant changes research environments within the same site, we require a distinct change of work environment, so that it justifiably promotes the Academy’s objectives for mobility.
+If you change research environments within the same site, we require a distinct change of work environment, so that it justifiably promotes the Academy’s objectives for mobility.
 Applicants must provide a concrete justification for the change of work environment and for meeting the Academy's objectives on the online application form.

 The key criterion is that if the researcher continues at their site of research and does not change research environments, they must have gained experience also from outside their current research environment before the call deadline expires.
 The postdoctoral experience may have been gained in Finland or abroad.